 - A chemical solution will be applied on the treated skin area to prevent bleeding.
 Once the area is properly cleaned, the doctor will wrap the wound with a sterilised dressing in order to avoid any infection or rubbing against clothes.

 Precautions to be taken:

 After the shave excision process is over, you should keep the bandaged area dry for at least 24 hours.
-Speak to the skin specialist about instructions on changing the bandage and cleaning the wound.
+Speak to the skin professional about instructions on changing the bandage and cleaning the wound.
 You may be prescribed topical ointments for the wound.
 Patients might experience slight burning or pain in the area where the mole was removed.
 Check with the doctor if you can take pain killers for relief.